hirememorey/nba-lineup-optimizer/IMPLEMENTATION_STATUS.md

 ## Executive Summary

-The NBA Lineup Optimizer project has successfully completed the critical data pipeline implementation phase.
-The master data pipeline is now fully operational with a 95.1/100 data quality score, representing a complete transformation from the previously failing system.
+The NBA Lineup Optimizer project has successfully completed the critical data pipeline implementation phase and has now entered the core analysis phase.
+The master data pipeline is fully operational with 708 players having raw stats and 538 players having advanced stats for the 2024-25 season, representing a complete transformation from the previously failing system.

 ## Implementation Achievements